Sreejamanthena/ApexPlanet_Task1/README.md

 # ApexPlanet_Task1
 #Furnihub_2025
-Learn how to build a fully responsive e-commerce website from scratch using HTML, CSS, and JavaScript!
+This website demonstrates a basic front-end design built using HTML, CSS, and JavaScript.
+It showcases:

+A clean and modern landing page layout

+Interactive elements using JavaScript

+A responsive design that adjusts across devices

+A focus on visual structure, user experience, and layout skills